Kiki-Bouba-Team/niri-switch/README.md

 niri-switch implements fast task switching for [niri](https://github.com/YaLTeR/niri) compositor.
 It aims to provide functionality similar to Alt-Tab known from Windows, Gnome, KDE Plasma and many other desktop environments.

+The main use case is quickly switching between windows located on different displays and/or workspaces.

 ## Project stutus

-niri-switch is currently **usable**, but not very **useful**.
+niri-switch is currently **usable** and quite stable.
 It is still in early development and requires few features to be completed to actually deliver a good user experience.
 But anyone is welcome to play around with it and provide much appreciated feedback.

 ## Dependencies